Dre Campbell Farm

 9. Eliminate Weeds

-Some stink bugs also feed on weeds and grasses, so eliminating these plants will cut out a major part of their diet.
-Getting rid of weeds will also destroy one of their potential hiding places.
+Most stink bugs will also feed on weeds and grasses, so eliminating these plants will eliminate a significant part of their diet.

 10. Garlic Spray

-Use this DIY stink bug repellent outside on plants.
-You can also use it on windowsills, doorways, and other entry points to your house.
+Use this DIY stink bug repellent spray on plants outside.
+You can also use it around your balcony, windowsills, doorways, and other home entry points.

 11. Soapy Water

-Next, use this soapy water and vinegar concoction to spray those green stink bugs, or whatever color they are.
-They will die shortly after.
+Next, use this soapy water and vinegar concoction to spray those little green stink bugs or whatever color they are.

-You can also knock them off the plant and into a bucket of plain, hot, soapy water, where they’ll drown.
-It kills them almost immediately.
+You can also knock them off the plant and put them in a bucket of plain, hot, soapy water where they’ll drown.
+It will kill them almost instantly.

 12. Hot Pepper Spray

-Plants that repel stink bugs include catnip, marigold, garlic, thyme, radishes, and chrysanthemum.
+Plants that repel stink bugs include catnip, marigold, garlic, thyme, and lavender.
 Plant these around your yard and garden to help keep the critters away.

 14. Row Covers

-Use floating row covers to prevent these and other bad bugs from gaining access to your crops.
+Use floating row covers to prevent stink bugs and other insect pests from gaining access to your crops.

 Cover your plants.
 Afterward, pick off the bugs that land on the covers and drop them in soapy water.